Kylin9511/EFBAttnNet/README.md

 ## Overview
-This is the PyTorch implementation of paper [Towards Efficient Subarray Hybrid Beamforming: Attention Network-based Practical Feedback in FDD Massive MU-MIMO System]() which has been submitted to IEEE for possible publication.
+This is the PyTorch implementation of paper [Towards Efficient Subarray Hybrid Beamforming: Attention Network-based Practical Feedback in FDD Massive MU-MIMO System](https://arxiv.org/abs/2302.02401).
 The test script and trained models are listed here and the key results can be reproduced as a validation of our work.

 ## Requirements